openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 Relation :eq:`Silverman` is empirical and gives good results when the density is not *far* from a normal one.

 Plug-in bandwidth selection method (dimension 1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The plug-in bandwidth selection method improves the estimation of the rugosity of the second
+derivative of the density.
+Instead of making the gaussian assumption, the method uses a kernel smoothing method
+in order to make an approximation of higher derivatives of the density.

 Relation :eq:`AMISE` requires the evaluation of the quantity :math:`\Phi_4`.
 As a general rule, we use the estimator :math:`\hat{\Phi}_r` of :math:`\Phi_r` defined by: